Have you ever been in a room filled with people and felt lonely?

 All scripture references from the New Century Version (NCV)

-What are your thoughts about loneliness being a feeling?
+What are your thoughts about loneliness versus being alone?